risk-first/website/menagerie/Coordination-Risk.md

 ## A Model Of Coordination Risk

-Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [Depend On Them](Dependency-Risk), taking on risk.
+Earlier, in [Dependency Risk](Dependency-Risk), we looked at various resources (time, money, people, events etc) and showed how we could [depend On them](Dependency-Risk), taking on risk.
 Here, however, we're looking at the situation where there is _competition for those dependencies_, that is, [Scarcity Risk](Scarcity-Risk):   other parties want to use them in a different way.

-### Competition

-The basic problem of [Coordination Risk](Coordination-Risk), then, is _competition_.
-Sometimes, competition is desireable (such as in sports and in markets), but sometimes competition is a waste and cooperation would be more efficient.
-Without coordination, we would deliberately or accidentally compete for the same [Dependencies](Dependency-Risk), which is wasteful.

-Why is this wasteful?
+### Law Of Diminishing Returns

 One argument could come from [Diminishing Returns](https://en.wikipedia.org/wiki/Diminishing_returns), which says that the earlier units of a resource (say, chocolate bars) give you more benefit than later ones.